 \section{Anomaly detection}

 We now test the usefulness of the latent space jet representations in a more practical setting by performing a \textsc{CWoLa}-style anomaly search.
-As before, we use a sample of 85,000 signal and 85,000 background events to train the classifier, and we use the ``standard test" dataset of 10,000 signal and 10,000 background events for all binary classifier tests.
+To create the latent space representations, we use a transformer-encoder network trained on a background-only sample of 50,000 dijet events.
+As before, we use the ``standard test" dataset of 10,000 signal and 10,000 background events for all binary classifier tests.

 We first create a baseline against which to compare the \textsc{CWoLa} analyses by carrying out a self-supervised binary classification task in the event space representation.
 For this study, we use 42,500 signal and 42,500 background dijet events.

-For the anomaly-detection analysis, we set one \textsc{CWoLa} ``mixed sample" to be a set of background-only dijets (the same as in the self-supervised task).
-The other mixed sample is a mixture of signal and background dijets, with the signal fraction scanned from 0\% to 100\%.
-We run the analysis three times, once for the event space dijets and twice for latent space dijets at 128 and 48 dimensions.
+For the anomaly-detection analysis, we set one \textsc{CWoLa} ``mixed sample" to be a set of 42,500 background-only dijets (the same as in the self-supervised task).
+The other mixed sample is a mixture of 42,500 signal and background dijets, with the signal fraction scanned from 0\% to 100\%.
+We run the analysis three times, once for the event space dijets and once each for latent space dijets at 128 and 48 dimensions.
 The evaluation of the performance is always computed with pure signal and background labels.
 Comparisons of the \textsc{CWoLa} classifier performances are shown in \Fig{fig:cwola}.
 In \Fig{fig:JetCLR_CWoLa_ROC}, we use the ROC AUC as a metric for evaluating the \textsc{CWoLa} classifier; in \Fig{fig:JetCLR_CWoLa_maxsic}, we use instead use the \textrm{max(SIC)}as the metric; in \Fig{fig:JetCLR_CWoLa_FPR}, we provide the false positive rate at a fixed true positive rate of 50\%.